pschlump/ifit/README.md

 other languages then additional syntax might be needed.

-This program was prompted by having a project with 98% the same set of source code that really couldn't have the last 2% resoled at run time.  iOS/Safari required a file that made Android/Chrome break.
+This program was prompted by having a project with 98% the same set of source code that really couldn't have the last 2% removed at run time.  iOS/Safari required a file that made Android/Chrome break.
 Thus a tool was born.

 Command Line Aruments
 ---------------------